-Guinness-Colcannon Shepherd’s Pie has a lot of moving parts, but (1) you can prep all of the veggies in advance and (2) you can work on making the filling while the potatoes are boiling for the colcannon.
-You can make the filling, colcannon, or both 1–2 days in advance.
-You can also assemble the pie and store it the refrigerator the day before you plan to bake it (just cover it with plastic wrap).
+Guinness-Colcannon Shepherd’s Pie has a lot of moving parts.
+However, there are work-aheads!
+You can: (1) prep all of the veggies in advance and (2) work on making the filling while the potatoes are boiling for the colcannon.
+Alternatively, you can make the filling, colcannon, or both 1–2 days in advance.
+Or assemble the pie and store it the refrigerator the day before you plan to bake it (just cover it with plastic wrap).

 Assembling and baking

-One note about the colcannon topping: for the purposes of taking a photo that would capture the essence of my Guinness-Colcannon Shepherd’s Pie, I did not spread the colcannon to the edges of the baking dish: you can see that the filling did bubble up in spots.
-You can prevent this by spreading the colcannon all the way to the edges with a silicone spatula and making a seal all around the edges.
+One note about the colcannon topping: for the purposes of taking a photo that would capture the essence of my Guinness-Colcannon Shepherd’s Pie, I did not spread the colcannon to the edges of the baking dish.
+You can see that the filling did bubble up in spots.
+However, you can prevent this by spreading the colcannon all the way to the edges with a silicone spatula and making a seal all around the edges.
 (We use a baking sheet to catch any spills, so it’s not a disaster either way.)